-2018 is here!
-This is the year we finally stick to not only our fitness goals but life goals.
-No doubt we all have at least one thing we want to be able to say we have been successful in accomplishing for 2018.
-Here are out top picks for how best to succeed with your fitness and life goals for 2018
+2019 is here!
+This is the year we finally stick to not only our fitness goals but life goals too.
+No doubt we all have at least one thing we want to be able to say we have been successful in accomplishing for 2019.
+Here are our top picks for how best to succeed with your fitness and life goals for 2019.

 - Productive sessions with or without a partner